tess-phillips/ToDoList/README.md

 ### File Structure Overview:

-- **createElements.js**: This file handles the creation of new tasks by cloning an HTML template and assigning unique IDs and attributes
+- **createElements.js**: this file handles the creation of new tasks by cloning an HTML template and assigning unique IDs and attributes
-- **editDelete.js**: Contains functions for editing and deleting tasks, allowing users to modify task content and mark tasks as completed
+- **editDelete.js**: contains functions for editing and deleting tasks, allowing users to modify task content and mark tasks as completed
-- **keyboardFunctions**.js: Provides utility functions for simulating keyboard navigation, enhancing accessibility for motor-impaired users
+- **keyboardFunctions**.js: provides utility functions for simulating keyboard navigation, enhancing accessibility for motor-impaired users
-- **sort.js** and **sortCompleted.js**: These files offer functions for sorting tasks by date and completion status, respectively
+- **sort.js** and **sortCompleted.js**: these files offer functions for sorting tasks by date and completion status, respectively
-- **testHelpers.js**: Contains helpful functions for writing automated tests, ensuring the reliability of the application's functionality
+- **testHelpers.js**: contains helpful functions for writing automated tests, ensuring the reliability of the application's functionality
-- **main.js**: Serves as the entry point, handling user interactions, such as adding tasks, sorting, and saving edits
+- **main.js**: serves as the entry point, handling user interactions, such as adding tasks, sorting, and saving edits
-- **test.js**: Includes automated tests covering the main user stories and additional functionality
+- **test.js**: includes automated tests covering the main user stories and additional functionality

 The modular design enables independent development and maintenance of each module, enhancing code readability and facilitating future enhancements.
 The project also includes a suite of automated tests to validate the application's behavior and ensure its robustness.